skyrockets-21/CMU-95791-Data-Mining-Project/index.md

 - Georgia Board of Pardons and Paroles Conditions of Supervision
 - Supervision Activities|

-### Task 0.
+## Task 0.
 Understanding the Criminal Justice Systems and Definitions in Georgia
-Our team has spent considerable time to firstly understand the criminal justice system while we are looking at the data.
+Our team has spent considerable time to firstly understand the criminal justice system (especially in Georgia) while we are looking at the data.
 Meaningful analysis can only be done with a clear understanding of what and how the data looks like, before we can ask why.

-### Task 1.
+## Task 1.
 Data Cleaning and Visualizations
 Jupyter Notebook 1 [(Link)](https://github.com/skyrockets-21/Predicting-Recidivism/blob/main/part1_intro%2Bdata_cleaning.ipynb) \
 The goal of this task is to understand the dataset and preprocess for downstream analysis